Looney Tunes River Ride: History

 Looney Tunes River Ride opened with the Warner Bros.
 Movie World on 3 June 1991 as Looney Tunes Studio - Journey into Fantasy, and was sponsored by the Nine Network.
-It was one of four attractions in the Looney Tunes Land section of the park.
+(Note: Attributed to multiple references:) It was one of four attractions in the Looney Tunes Land section of the park.
 The ride later had its name changed to Looney Tunes Studio Tour.
 In 1995, Nine Network's sponsorship of the ride ended, and in December 1997, its name was changed to Looney Tunes River Ride alongside the launch of Looney Tunes Village.

 On 30 June 1996, Looney Tunes Adventure opened with Warner Bros.
 Movie World in Germany as Looney Tunes Studio Tour, and was sponsored by Langnese.
 The ride was very similar to the version that opened in Australia.
 Langnese's sponsorship of the ride ended in 1997, and in 1998, the ride's name was changed to Looney Tunes Adventure.
 On 3 April 2004, Warner Bros.
 Movie World in Germany was acquired by StarParks.
 This acquisition resulted in various Warner Bros.-licensed properties, including DC Comics and Looney Tunes, being removed from the park on 31 October 2004.
 On 19 March 2005, Movie Park Germany opened with Looney Tunes Adventure being rethemed to Ice Age Adventure.